 \section{Abstract}

-\wxy{ Merely pursuing performance may adversely affect the safety, while a conservative policy for safe exploration will degrade the performance.
-How to balance the safety and performance in learning-based control problems is an interesting yet challenging issue. {\xyw This paper aims to enhance system performance with safety guarantee in solving the reinforcement learning (RL)-based optimal control problems of nonlinear systems subject to high-relative-degree state constraints and unknown time-varying disturbance/actuator faults.} First, to combine control barrier functions (CBFs) with RL, a new type of CBFs, termed high-order reciprocal control barrier function (HO-RCBF) is proposed to deal with high-relative-degree constraints during the learning process.
-Then, the concept of gradient similarity is proposed to quantify the relationship between the gradient of safety and the gradient of performance.
-Finally, gradient manipulation and adaptive mechanisms are introduced in the safe RL framework to enhance the performance with a safety guarantee. {\xyw Two simulation examples illustrate that the proposed safe RL framework can address high-relative-degree constraint, enhance safety robustness and improve system performance.} }
+\wxy{ Merely pursuing performance may adversely affect safety, while a conservative policy for safe exploration will degrade the performance.
+How to guarantee both safety and performance in learning-based control problems is an interesting yet challenging issue.
+This paper aims to enhance system performance with a safety guarantee by solving reinforcement learning (RL)-based optimal control problems for nonlinear systems subject to high-relative-degree state constraints and unknown time-varying disturbance/actuator faults.
+A new type of control barrier functions (CBFs), termed high-order reciprocal-based control barrier function, is proposed to handle high-relative-degree constraints, which extends the design of CBFs to enforce robust safety without knowing the disturbance bound.
+The concept of gradient similarity is proposed to quantify the relationship between safety and performance.
+Finally, gradient manipulation and adaptive mechanisms are introduced in the model-based safe RL framework to enhance the performance with a safety guarantee.
+Two simulation examples illustrate the efficacy of the proposed algorithms. }